william-zade/journey_terminal/src/README.md

 It’s for people who want their terminal to look and behave exactly how they like — without breaking things, digging through random dotfiles, or pasting mystery config from the internet.

-This project starts as a CLI tool.
+Journey Terminal is currently CLI-first.
-A GUI will come later.
+A GUI will be built on top of the same core engine.
 ---

 ## What Is It?

 Journey Terminal is a tool that:

-- Lets you apply terminal “profiles” (themes, prompts, toolsets)
+- Is built to manage terminal “profiles” safely and transparently
 - Keeps your changes organized and easy to undo
 - Works across Linux, macOS, and Windows (eventually)
 - Avoids messy, hard-to-maintain dotfile edits